Haplosporidian Parasite of Rock Oysters

 Impact on the host

-This parasite was associated with epizootics among S. cuccullata from a few location in north Western Australia in June 1993 and subsequent investigations detected prevalences of infection ranging from 27.1% (n = 332) to 3.2% (n = 31) in near-by locations (Hine and Thorn 2000).
-In heavily infected oysters, plasmodia and sporulation stages occupied greater than 50% of the connective tissue but there was little if any haemocyte infiltration in response to sporulation but brown cells were abundant at the sites of infection (Hine and Thorne 2002).
-Jones and Creeper (2006) indicated that the presence of this parasite will threaten the viability of any rock oyster farms located north of Exmouth, Western Australia.
+This parasite was associated with epizootics (up to 80% mortality) among S. cuccullata from a few locations in north Western Australia and subsequent investigations detected prevalences of infection ranging from 27.1% (n = 332) to 3.2% (n = 31) in near-by locations (Hine and Thorn 2000).
+In heavily infected oysters, plasmodia and sporulation stages occupied greater than 50% of the connective tissue.
+There was little if any haemocyte infiltration in response to sporulation but brown cells were abundant at the sites of infection (Hine and Thorne 2002).
+Jones and Creeper (2006) and Bearham et al. (2008b) speculated that this parasite would be a major impediment to the development of a tropical rock oyster aquaculture industry and threatens the viability of any rock oyster farms located in northern Western Australia.

-Electron Microscopy: Multinucleate plasmodia were irregular in outline, contained haplosporosomes, and were diplokaryotic, with the two nuclei separated by osmophilic material about 50 nm thick.
+Electron Microscopy: Multi-nucleate plasmodia were irregular in outline (amoeboid), contained haplosporosomes, had lipid droplets, and the smooth and/or anastomosing endoplasmic reticulum was sparse.
+These plasmodia were diplokaryotic, with the two nuclei separated by osmophilic material about 50 nm thick.
 Sporonts had few or no haplosporosomes and contained 2 to 13 spherical nuclei per section that were usually grouped as diplo-, tetre- or poly-karya.
 Dense material also occurred between closely apposed surfaces of the tightly grouped nuclei.
-In multinucleate sporonts, the nuclei were separated and distributed throughout the cytoplasm.
-Sporoblasts (sporocysts) were uninucleate or large binucleate forms that could be distinguished from sporonts by the lack of a thickened plasma membrane.
-Spores were ovoid with a single nucleus and had a characteristic operculum, a few filamentous wrappings and a rod-like structures in the posterior sporoplasm.
-The wall of mature spores comprised of an inner (90 nm thick), middle (30 nm thick) and outer (130 nm thick) layers and a surface coat of microtubules giving them a furry appearance (Hine and Thorne 2002).
+In multi-nucleate sporonts, the nuclei were separated and distributed throughout the cytoplasm.
+Sporoblasts (sporocysts) were uni-nucleate or large bi-nucleate forms that could be distinguished from sporonts by the lack of a thickened plasma membrane.
+Spores were ovoid to circular in shape (4.5-5.0 µm by 3.5-4.1 µm) with a single equatorial nucleus (1.5-2.3 µm in diameter) and had a characteristic operculum, a few filamentous wrappings and a rod-like structures in the posterior sporoplasm.
+The wall of mature spores comprised of inner (90 nm thick), middle (30 nm thick) and outer (130 nm thick) layers and a surface fibrous/filamentous coat of microtubular-like structures giving them a furry appearance that may degrade as the spore matures (Hine and Thorne 2002, Bearham et al. 2008b).
+A ridge is also present on one side of the spore beginning just below the operculum and ending approximately 2 µm from the aboral end of the spore (Bearham et al. 2008b).
+In addition to these structures, Hine et al. (2009) indicated that: the uni- and bi-nucleate stages have indentations of the nuclear surface near the nuclear membrane-bound Golgi; in the spore, formative bodies from the spherulosome (spherule) develope into haplosporosomes; the sporoplasm plasma membrane was tight against the spore wall; and exsporulation occurs in the host.

 Methods of control